Why Undergraduate Psychology Research Matters (And How It Helps Your Career)

 • Literature researcher.
 A big part of psychology research is fitting it into existing research.
 Undergrad students may help the lead researcher find, review, and contextualize decades worth of relevant academic literature.

-In Concordia University, St. Paul’s m Professor Hirn Mueller says that no matter the role students play, the emphasis is always on fostering student engagement and creating mentor relationships.
+In Concordia University, Paul's Professor Hirn Mueller says that no matter the role students play, the emphasis is always on fostering student engagement and creating mentor relationships.

 Research Projects Broaden Students' Horizons for Grad School and Beyond

 All of this discussion about the skills learned during undergrad psychology research is great and all, but how does it actually help students?
-Particularly, how does it help students whose goals aren’t clearly defined yet?
-Wouldn’t committing to a long-term research project lock a student into a specific path before they’re ready?
+Particularly, how does it help students whose goals aren't clearly defined?
+Wouldn't committing to a long-term research project lock a student into a specific path if they're not ready?

 Grad Schools Value a Record of Research